sravanje/SynergyLabs_Assignment/README.md

 which may not be readily available.
 Show use the use of transfer learning to train a model on less data (<1000 images) and still getting good results (>80% accuracy) to demonstrate use of transfer learning.
 You are free to pick a model of your choice and dataset of your choice.
 (just don’t pick dataset which is already used in initial training)

 What to submit:
 a.
 Source code of your python script (either in email or link to your github repo)
 b.
 List of websites/articles which you found helpful while doing your search
 c.
 A small writeup

 ## Solution:

-### Choosen network for Transfer Learning:
+### Chosen network for Transfer Learning:
 VGG16

 ### Choosen dataset: